 Optional TLS server name to use for connections to -remoteRead.url.
 By default, the server name from -remoteRead.url is used

 Optional URL to datasource compatible with Prometheus HTTP API.
 It can be single node VictoriaMetrics or vmselect.Remote read is used to restore alerts state.This configuration makes sense only if vmalert was configured with `remoteWrite.url` before and has been successfully persisted its state.
-E.g. http://127.0.0.1:8428.
+Supports address in the form of IP address with a port (e.g., http://127.0.0.1:8428) or DNS SRV record.
 See also '-remoteRead.disablePathAppend', '-remoteRead.showURL'.

 -remoteWrite.basicAuth.password string